 I wish all of that could just disappear.
 He swallowed a brief, bitter moment of heat.
 Wishes like that just don’t come true.

 ‘You can come visit me,’ Fleur murmured into his neck.
 Her eyes were closed.
 ‘Use the portkey.
-I will make one for myself, then we can both come here, whenever we can.’
+I will make one for myself and then we can both come here, whenever we can.’

 ‘For the rest of our lives?’
 Harry asked.

 A slight pout curved her lips.
 ‘Until we think of something better.
 Or maybe I will just not tell you the word to send you back to Britain and keep you here with me.
-Gabby would like that, she’d find it very romantic.’
+Gabby would like that, she would find it very romantic.’

 ‘You’d kidnap the Boy-Who-Lived?’
 Harry asked.

 ‘Nobody would ever look for you here in France.
 If you wanted, you could disappear and stay with me.’
 Fleur opened her eyes.
-‘But it’s ok.
-It’s just wishful thinking.
-I know you can’t.’
+‘But it’s okay.
+It is just wishful thinking.
+I know you cannot.’

 ‘I have to finish school and that’s the least of my worries.’

 ‘Voldemort,’ Fleur muttered.
-‘We heard the rumours, even if your ministry denies it.’
+‘We heard the rumours, even if your ministry denies them.’

 ‘I’ll make a plan.’
 He kissed her cheek and grinned.
 ‘He’ll be defeated, I’ll get wonderful exam results, win the house cup, and be in complete control of my life for the first time.’